top of page

 You will notice that all of those examples are centered around getting hold of a good thing or making progress in a positive direction.
 Those kinds of goals or outcomes are considered “approach-oriented”, because they are about approaching/moving towards something we want.

 However, we can also have “avoidance-oriented” goals, which is when we are motivated by trying to avoid something we don’t want.
 For instance, for some people exercise may be about “avoiding my health deteriorating further”, “avoiding gaining weight” or “not feeling so bad about myself.”
+Furthermore, sometimes we can have goals that sound approach-oriented on the surface, but we value them because it helps us avoid something.

 WHAT'S BETTER: APPROACH OR AVOIDANCE GOALS?